StevieSteven/graphql-example/README.md

 That will start the React client on port 3000.

-**Notice:** This app is not intended as a real-world blog application!
+**Notice:** This app is not intended as a real-world webshop application!
 It is neither feature-complete nor optimized for usability and most importantly: It highly possible that it contains bugs and security issues.
 The only purpose of this repository is to act as an example and tech demo.